by Terra Trevor

 With his eyebrows curved in question marks my sons tells me that there is also a song about Columbus, sung to the tune of Oh, My Darling Clementine.
 And then we both laugh at the absurdity.
 It’s both funny, and not funny.

-We are a mixed-race, mixed-blood, Native American family.
-My son knows there is controversy surrounding Columbus and his Day of recognition.
+We are a mixed-race, mixed-blood Native American family.
+My son has older siblings and he knows there is controversy surrounding Columbus and his Day of recognition.
 But at age seven it’s not his job to carry the weight.
 As his mother that responsibility belongs to me.